 September 9, 2018

-This is my yearly blog update.
 In this update, I’m moving over to a new service provider to mark the final move away from the “I’m going to be a photographer” Squarespace blog that I setup so long ago.

 Time to move to a simpler platform that focuses on writing and just blog creation.
 What’s the subject matter?
 Bitcoin.
 Crypto.
 The only thing that keeps me excited, the only thing that keeps me fueled, the only thing that keeps me learning and pushing myself.